 - bleeding between periods

 Some causes of lower left abdominal pain only affect men.
-These conditions may be more serious or need medical attention.
-Pain can also develop on the right side of the abdomen in these cases.
+This condition may be more serious or need medical attention.
+Pain can also develop on the right side of the abdomen.

-In testicular torsion , the testicle rotates.
+In testicular torsion, the testicle rotates.
 This lowers blood flow to the testicles and causes severe pain and swelling.
 The cause of this condition is unknown.
-Testicular torsion can happen in any male, but it occurs most often in boys aged 12 to 16 .
+Testicular torsion can happen at any age, but it most often occurs in boys under 18.

 Some symptoms include: